henryxiang/react-demo/README.md

 - React 0.14.3
 - Lodash 3.0.1 (only required by Todo App)

 The apps are implemented with ECMAScript version 6 (ES6) so ES6/Babel needs to be selected in JsBin.
+Click the links below to run the apps.

 1. [Counter App](http://jsbin.com/pajici/edit?html,js): This app simulates an group of tally counters.
 When the user clicks on each counter, the count number increments by 1.
 Right-click resets the counter to 0.
 Counters can also be dynamically added to UI.